 Correct pronunciation of text in other languages (Latin, English, German, Italian and French), based on the International Phonetic Alphabet (IPA).
 Builds good habits of tone, based on vowel placement and consonant articulation.
 Required of voice majors.
-Sequential quarters required.
+Must be taken in sequence.